 Angers is in the western-centre of France.
 Most visitors arrive in a car from one of the ferry terminals - Saint Malo and Caen are most practical, allow around 3-4 hours for the journey.
 For driving distances to Angers from anywhere in France see driving distances and route planner.

-We have 7 other places listed as being close (less than 6 kilometres from Angers): Avrille, Beaucouze, Bouchemaine, Les Ponts-de-Ce, Saint-Barthelemy-d'Anjou, Saint-Jean-de-la-Croix and Sainte-Gemmes-sur-Loire.
+We have 7 other places listed as being close (less than kilometres from ): Avrille, Beaucouze, Bouchemaine, Les Ponts-de-Ce, Saint-Barthelemy-d'Anjou, Saint-Jean-de-la-Croix and Sainte-Gemmes-sur-Loire.

 This page in French: Visiter Angers